aenieblas/AIS_TMT/README.md

 Anne-Elise Nieblas
 11/11/2019

-This script prepares, filters, and uses raw Exact Earth AIS data to calculate the fishing activity for trawlers
+This script prepares, filters, and uses raw Exact Earth AIS data to calculate the fishing activity for trawlers within an area of interest

 ## Description:
 This script prepares, filters, and uses raw AIS data to calculate the fishing activity within an area of interest following 8 steps:
-                A. Customisation of path, filenames, processing options
+                A. Customisation of path, filenames, processing options n/
                 1. Set up working environment
                 2. Load and set up data
                 3. Vessel verification